The Trace (Land Between the Lakes): History

-Before the Land Between the Lakes NRA was established, the Kentucky segment of the Trace was designated as Kentucky Route 453 (KY 453), and the Tennessee segment was Tennessee State Route 49 (SR 49).
-They were both decommissioned from the Trace after the LBL was acquired by the USDA's Forest Service from the Tennessee Valley Authority, the previous owner of the recreation area.
-However, some road maps still classify The Trace as KY 453 and SR 49.
+The segment of the trace between the state line and US 68 was originally signed as KY 289 during the late 1940s and 1950s.
+Shortly before the Land Between the Lakes National Recreation Area (LBL) was established, the Kentucky segment of the Trace was originally designated as Kentucky Route 453 (KY 453), and the Tennessee segment was Tennessee State Route 49 (SR 49).
+The complete roadway from US 79 in the south to the bridge near Grand Rivers in the north was completed at some time between 1957 and 1961; this allowed for KY 453 to be extended to the state line from near Grand Rivers.
+Both KY 453 and SR 49 were decommissioned from the Trace after the LBL was acquired by the USDA's Forest Service from the Tennessee Valley Authority, the previous owner of the recreation area.
+However, some road maps published after the 2000s still identify The Trace as KY 453 and SR 49.

 The recreation area itself, however, was established in 1963 after the TVA built the Kentucky Dam and the U.S. Army Corps of Engineers impounded the Cumberland River to build the other dam that created Lake Barkley.
-The state road designations remained until the forest service's acquisition of the park.
+The state road designations remained until the forest service's acquisition of the recreation area.